 You might also recognize that you tend to exhibit more of one style while your spouse exhibits another.
 In such situations, it pays to consider how you respond to your children and work on developing a consistent approach to parenting and discipline.

 While you might naturally tend toward a different style, making a conscious approach to be a more authoritative parent can pay off.
-Your children will then be better able to reap the benefits of taking a more authoritative approach to parenting.
+Your children will then be better able to reap the benefits of a more authoritative parenting approach.

 Benson, JB, Marshall, MH.
-(2009).
 Social and Emotional Development in Infancy and Early Childhood.
-Oxford: Academic Press.
+Oxford: Academic Press; 2009.